EdDataScienceEES/tutorial-emmmahouse/index.md

 leaflet() %>%
   addProviderTiles(provider = "OpenStreetMap.France")
 ```
-You can even create a map with a specific view ...

 <iframe src ="figures/new_map.html" width = "800" height = "600"></iframe>

+You can even create a map with a specific view.
+Copy this code to see a famous landmark on the map!
+setView is required to adjust the initial view of the map, thus the coordinates below can be arranged to focus on a specific place.

 ```
- # Adding a map with a specific view eg Taj Mahal
+ # Adding a map with a specific view
 leaflet() %>%
   addTiles () %>%
   setView(lat = 27.1751, lng = 78.0421, zoom = 16)
 ```

-setView is required to adjust the initial view of the map, thus the coordinates above arranged the map focussed on the Taj Mahal, as seen below.

-<iframe src ="figures/taj_mahal_map.html" width = "800" height = "600"></iframe>

 Hopefully I have emphasised how cool this bit of code is.
-Now back to our aim: to create an interactive map displaying the puffin populations in different countries in 1970.So we have this new dataset, map_data, that we can plug into leaflet.
+Now back to our aim: to create an interactive map displaying the puffin populations in different countries in 1970.
+So we have this new dataset, map_data, that we can plug into leaflet.
 We know to use addTiles - but how do we create markers?

 There are a wide variety of markers that can be used within the leaflet code including:
 - *addMarkers ()*